molbrich/pda/README.md

 ## Example

-Assume, we have two random variables: A resistor value r and a capacitance value c.
+Assume, we have two random variables: A resistance r and a capacitance c.
 Both are independently normal distributed.
 As a choice concerning the accuracy of our calculations, we will use a second order arithmetic.
 As the first step in our program, we will initialize a Probability Distribution Arithmetic (PDA) by:
 ```